 Oracle Setup

-Note it is the client’s responsibility to have Oracle installed and running correctly and readily accessible PRIOR to the on-site installation performed by NCR Cash Management.
+Note: It is the client’s responsibility to have Oracle installed and make sure it is running correctly and readily accessible PRIOR to the on-site installation performed by NCR Cash Management.

-Additionally, it is the client’s responsibility to prepare and agree with NCR Cash Management the information contained within the NCR Hardware/Software Environment readiness (separate documentation) prior to the on-site installation.
+Additionally, it is the client’s responsibility to prepare and agree with NCR Cash Management on the information contained within the NCR Hardware/Software Environment readiness (separate documentation) prior to the on-site installation.
 This document, along with the Technical Overview document, shall serve as a basis for architectural consideration.

 Configuration

-Verify the Oracle memory settings are correctly defined and do not fall below minimum memory requirements necessary for running OptiSuite (refer to Oracle Installation document for more information on minimum memory requirements).
-Please co-ordinate with Oracle System Administrator to ensure that memory settings also take into consideration other databases used by your institution in Oracle environment.
+Verify the Oracle memory settings are correctly defined and do not fall below the minimum memory requirements necessary for running OptiSuite (refer to the Oracle Installation document for more information on minimum memory requirements). kindly, coordinate with Oracle System Administrator to ensure that memory settings also take into consideration other databases used by your institution in the Oracle environment.

 Tablespaces

-The following assumes steps are being performed using ‘sqlplus’ command line interface.
+The following assumes steps are being performed using the ‘sqlplus’ command line interface.
 Similar actions may of course be performed with the tool and interface per DBA choice.

-OptiVLM Vault Balance defines following default tablespace name for data and index respectively, it is recommended to use these names exactly:
+OptiVLM Vault Balance defines the following default tablespace name for data and index respectively, it is recommended to use these names exactly:

 Data tablespace: OPTIVLM_VB_DAT